All linked products are independently selected by our editors. If you purchase any of these products, we may earn a commission.

 Every skincare routine should look like this

-Why you should avoid Botox
+Why you should consider avoiding Botox

-Joanna admits to having had Botox in the past but warns her clients off the procedure, especially if they're after youthful-looking skin.
-"If you keep paralysing your muscles — especially the frontalis (the muscle which lifts the eyebrows) — it won't work the same over time.
+Czech admits to having had Botox in the past but warns her clients off the procedure, especially if they're after youthful-looking skin.
+"If you keep paralyzing your muscles — especially the frontalis (the muscle which lifts the eyebrows) — it won't work the same over time.
 Preventative muscle paralysis doesn't work in my language.
 I don't advise doing it every three months.
 You need some movement."
 Instead, Joanna suggests treating slack skin with facial massage.
 "This is so important," she says.
 It's a signature step during all of her facials.
 "Really sculpt your face with your fingers as you apply your skincare," she says.
 "Moving your blood all around is a good thing as it carries minerals and nutrients, while haemoglobin carries oxygen."
 She claims this can also help heal breakouts quicker.

 You don't really need to use eye cream

-Save your money where eye cream is concerned, says Joanna.
+Save your money where eye cream is concerned, says Czech.
 "I happen not to use eye cream," she says.
-"If a product like your serum or moisturiser has gone through ocular testing, you can take it up to your eye area and it'll do the same job.
+"If a product like your serum or moisturizer has gone through ocular testing, you can take it up to your eye area and it'll do the same job.
 I often apply my vitamin A and vitamin C serums (plus everything else) up to my eyes and on my eyelids.
 This way, you don't need another eye cream."